apurvp24/HackerNewsServices/README.md

 ## **Parameters :**
 int n {n} where n will be considered as top 'n' best stories to be fetched.

+**## How to run an Application:**
+Download the project or clone it to local directory.Open and Rebuild the solution in Visual Studio.
+And click on "Run" - by using Swagger express, visual studio will launch the browser and we can run API through browser.
+We should give mandatory number to run an API.
+That number must be in between 1 to 200 - as total bestStories are 200.

 ## **Assumptions:**
 If we want to consume any other items from the HackerNews or any other source, we can add respective class libraries.